Dwayne Li

-Yanhao "Dwayne" Li (李彦皞 (李彥皞, Li Yānhào); born 12 August 2008) is a Chinese-born New Zealand figure skater.
-He is the 2024 Youth Olympic bronze medalist, 2024 Junior Grand Prix Thailand champion, 2024 Junior Grand Prix China bronze medalist, and 2023 Junior Grand Prix Thailand bronze medalist.
+Yanhao "Dwayne" Li (李彦皞 (李彥皞, Li Yànhào); born 12 August 2008) is a Chinese-born New Zealand figure skater.
+He is the 2024 Youth Olympic bronze medalist, five-time ISU Junior Grand Prix medalist, and the 2025 New Zealand national champion.

 He is the first New Zealand figure skater to qualify for or medal at any Olympic event and to win a ISU Junior Grand Prix medal.

 Personal life

 Li was born on August 12, 2008 in Beijing, China.
 At the age of eight, his father's work required the family to move to New Zealand, settling in Auckland.
 Li is bilingual and able to communicate in Mandarin and English fluently.
 As of 2024, he is a high school student at Macleans College.

 In addition to figure skating, Li can also play the clarinet.

 Career

 Early years

 Li began skating as a four-year-old in China, to escape the summer heat.
 After arriving in New Zealand at age eight, he joined the Allegro Ice Dance Club and Bess Cao became his coach.
 He trains at Paradice ice rinks in Botany and Avondale.
 Commenting on the sport, he said, "I love the feeling of weightlessness when I'm jumping on ice.
 I really enjoy the rush of wind when picking up speed."